EachOneChew/JANTA/Group meeting & standups minutes.md

 * Who are my users?
     * Students taking notes of course content
 * What is important to them?
-    * Ability to emulate organization & highlighting & commenting of physical notes
+    * Ability to emulate structuring & highlighting & annotating of physical notes
-        * How would you like to comment on your notes?
+        * How would you like to do the above things?
 Things like highlighting, color coding, drawing arrows, etc.
     * Potential integration of scheduling functions into notes
         * How would you feel about integrating reminders or alerts into notes?
 (Our idea is to be able to set dates and times for reminders on specific lines)
     * Easy insertion of, say, screenshots of textbooks into notes